Meshdynamics' 16 years technology focus has been high-performance wireless networking for IoT and enterprise

 appliances, and other machines at the network edge.

-Licensees include current and future network equipment vendors, selling their versions of
+Licensees include current and future network equipment vendors, selling

 Core Intellectual Property